rocBLAS programming guide#

 I |

-How to benchmark the performance of a gemm function using rocblas-bench#
+Benchmarking the performance of a GEMM function using rocblas-bench#

-This method is good only if you want to test a few sizes, otherwise, refer to the next section.
-The following listing shows how to configure rocblas-bench to call each of the gemm functions:
+This method is only recommended to test a few sizes.
+Otherwise, refer to the next section.
+The following listing shows how to configure rocblas-bench to call each of the GEMM functions:

 #dgemm